 We call this flash rust, and it’s common with most acids.
 You should use and store strong acids outside to protect your health first and prevent rust on your equipment.

 Another substance that accelerates rust is salt.
-If you clean or repair equipment that is contaminated with any form of salts on the table, any flakes or dust can make it rust faster.
+If you clean or repair equipment that is contaminated with any form of salt on the table, any flakes or dust left on it can make it rust faster.

-Pits and crevices on your welding table top should be filled since they can trap moisture.
+Pits and crevices on your table top should be filled since they can trap moisture.
 You can remove the damaged area with a carbide burr and weld them.
-Then use a flap disc to remove excessive metal, allowing them to be flush with the surface.
+Then use a flap disc to remove excessive metal to be flush with the surface.

 If your welding table is permanently outside, it’s very hard to prevent rust.
 You need to cover it against rain and morning condensation, but also clean and maintain it more often.